Python: scaling array with dynamic typing

 The Gap Between Research and Production

-Research prototypes in Python prioritize developer productivity but often fail in production due runtime performance bottlenecks.
+Research prototypes in Python prioritize developer productivity but often fail in production due to runtime performance bottlenecks.
 Translating Python research code to high-performance production pipelines requires rewriting or heavy optimization.
 Mojo addresses this gap by providing a language for AI that supports both rapid prototyping and efficient compiled execution, reducing the friction between research and production systems.

 Why Not Just Use C++ or Rust?